erdewit/HiFiScan/README.rst

 impulse response.
 It's also possible to create a minimum-phase response.
 Even everything in between is possible.
 This is done with the **Causality** parameter, where 0% is phase-neutral and 100% is minimum-phase.
-Varying the causality smoothly transitions between the extremes:
+By varying the causality a smooth transition between the extremes is made:

 .. image:: images/causality-waveform.png

 The latency decreases proportional to the causality.
-At 100% the response becomes zero-latency and purely causal, where only the current and later sound samples are used.
+At 100% the response becomes zero-latency and purely causal, where only the current and past sound samples are used.
 The pre-echo is eliminated at the price of twice the post-echo.
 Note that despite the name of "minimum-phase" this setting actually incurs the most phase distortion, which can get severe with